rebelsky/csc207c/_mps/fraction-calculator.md

 **`edu.grinnell.csc207.util.BigFraction`**

 An extended version of the `Fraction` class you worked on in lab.
-You should use a `BigFraction` for the numerator and the denominator.
+You should use a `BigInteger` for the numerator and the denominator.
 You should make sure to reduce your fractions to the simplest form.
 You should also add other constructors as appropriate.
 You will also likely need to implement some other operations, such as subtraction and division.

 **`edu.grinnell.csc207.util.BFCalculator`**